 4. Your coffee roaster may need to go through a public notification process as part of the permitting process.

-According to the AQMD, if a facility is located within 1,000 feet from the outer boundary of a school, the facility must undergo a public notification process as part of the permitting process.
+According to the SCAQMD, if a facility is located within 1,000 feet from the outer boundary of a school, the facility must undergo a public notification process as part of the permitting process.
 The notification process requires that you notify all parents of the children who attend the nearby school as well as all of the home and businesses owners within 1,000 feet of the facility.

 Once these notifications go out, the public has 45 days to respond and comment on the project.
-If no comments are received in this time, the AQMD can issue the permit to the facility.
+If no comments are received in this time, the SCAQMD can issue the permit to the facility.

 This has always been a thorny issue because of the many interpretations of what “installation” means.